 We now illustrate this in terms of our scenario.
 Suppose Alice sets the hypothesis: If I increase my level of activity, my blood pressure will drop.
 Armed with her FitBit, she can easily collect long term data that measures at least some aspects of her activity.
 Her starting point for assessing her hypothesis is to establish her baselines for X (activity level) and Y (blood pressure).
 To get the baseline, she should use the FitBit for a period of time, such as a week.
 For example, this may indicate she typically walks 5,000 steps a day on work days and 15,000 a day on weekends.
 Similarly, she can use the Withings device to measure her blood pressure.
 This also needs to be done over a period of time.
-This is because a single Blood Pressure reading is not a reliable indication of her true blood pressure.
-So she may take the early morning and evening measures each day for a week [9].
+This is because a single blood pressure reading is not a reliable indication of her true blood pressure.
+So, she may take the early morning and evening measures each day for a week [19].
 She then needs to decide a suitable time period to assess her hypothesis (Z).
 For example, she realizes that it may take several weeks for a change in activity to affect her blood pressure.
 So, she may select Z as 6 months.
-We note that persuasive literature indicates that she will benefit from feedback through that period [3] Such support can be readily provided by a ubicomp based system.
+We note that persuasive literature (e.g. [3], [4], [5], [6]) indicates that she will benefit from feedback through that period.
+Such support can be readily provided by a ubicomp based system.
 At the end of the period, she will need interfaces that help her assess whether her hypothesis was supported by the evidence.
-This means that she needs to be able to see if she did indeed increase her level of activity
+This means that she needs to be able to see if she did indeed increase her level of activity and maintain that increase during the 6 month period.
+She also needs to get a measure of her blood pressure at that time, following a similar process to that used to determine the baseline.